aidtopia/laser_tunnel/docs/build.md

 * Never point a laser at someone else’s eyes.
 * Never point a laser into the sky.
 Doing so can endanger aircraft.
 It’s against the law.
 * Never point a laser at a vehicle in motion.
 * Don’t omit safety features.
-Several aspects of our design exist to mitigate certain safety risks.
+Several aspects of the design exist to reduce risks.
 * The build will include small parts that could be a choking hazard for small children or pets.
+* Wash your hands after handling the electronics, especially before eating.
+The PCB and solder used contains lead.
+Some of the electronics components might contain small amounts of other harmful substances.
 * Use a quality, UL-listed or -recognized power adapter.
 * Exercise caution against burns when using a fog machine, smoke machine, hazer, soldering iron, etc.
 * Warn your guests about the use of fog/smoke/haze, lasers, and stroboscopic effects.